planetruby/gems/01-factbook.md

----
-layout: gem
-title:  "Week #1 - factbook gem - turn the world factbook into open structured data e.g JSON"
+# Week 1 - factbook gem - turn the world factbook into open structured data e.g JSON
----

 ## What's the World Factbook?

 The World Factbook [1][2] published by the Central Intelligence Agency (CIA) offers free country profiles in the public domain (that is, no copyright(s), no rights reserved).

 - [1] [The World Factbook](https://www.cia.gov/library/publications/the-world-factbook/)